benjavalero/replacer/replacer-backend/technical-design.md

 The database has a **huge** table, represented with `ReplacementEntity`, containing all the (valid) replacements found for all Wikipedia pages, along with the review status.

 Currently, we interact with this table in two different ways: `ReplacementDao` (JDBC) for bulk operations, and `ReplacementRepository` (JPA).
+For the DAO, `ReplacementRowMapper` is in charge of mapping the table and the entity.

 An important tool feature is listing all the types and subtypes of the existing replacements along with the amount to be reviewed.
 This is a costly query, so we perform it periodically in `ReplacementCountService` and cache the results meanwhile.